umr-ds/ElasticHash/README.md

 ## Custom model

 You can also use a custom deep hashing model (e.g. for other domains).
-For an example how to convert a Keras model for tensorflow serving see ``
+More information on how to convert a Keras model for ElasticHash can be found [here](/model/README.md)

+# Experiments

+Experiments can be found [here](/experiments/README.md)

 ## Troubleshooting